 - In homes without air conditioning, keep doors and windows closed.
 This can reduce pollutant levels by 50 percent.

 - Avoid activities that increase indoor pollution.
-Burning candles, gas stoves and vacuuming can increase indoor pollution.
+Burning candles, cooking on gas stoves and vacuuming can increase indoor pollution.

 - Wash your nose out and gargle with clean water.
 Do this five times a day until the smoke subsides.

 - Take a shower and wash your clothing after being outside.

 - Wear a respirator mask if it helps you feel better, but choose carefully.
 Many hardware stores and pharmacies sell N95 masks that filter out fine particles.
 But public safety officials caution that these masks don't work well for everyone, and are no substitute for spending as much time as you can indoors with sealed windows.
 The least effective options are one‐strap paper dust masks or surgical masks that hook around your ears - they don’t protect against fine particles.

 - Avoid bandannas, towels, or tissue.
 Although they may relieve dryness, they won’t protect your lungs from wildfire smoke.

 Wildfire smoke is a shifting blend of gases and particles, including carbon dioxide, water vapor, carbon monoxide, hydrocarbons and other organic chemicals, nitrogen oxides and trace minerals.
 There are thousands of individual compounds, many of them toxic.